jepainter/MilestoneProject1/README.md

 ### Features Left to Implement
 - Feature A - A separate merchandising page can be included to allow the user to select and purchase merchandise (albums, t-shirts, etc.) regarding the band.
+- Feature B - An alert to pop up indicating that a form has successfully been submitted after validation - JavaScript required
+- Feature C - Actual submission of form for further processing on a server required - JavaScript required at least
+- Feature D - A container/blog that tracks social media posts from the band can be included as an aside on pages.

 ## Technologies Used